ruggeri/tech-notes/programming-languages/c++11-features.md

 This here avoids the use of any assignment constructors, using only move constructors.

+## auto_ptr vs unique_ptr

+* `unique_ptr` has a move constructor, but not a copy constructor.
+It has an assignment constructor, but it only takes an rvalue reference.
+    * This prevents accidental use of a unique ptr after it has been transfered.
+* `auto_ptr` existed before move constructors, so it used copy construction to transfer ownership.
+    * The original `auto_ptr` was resest to NULL, but this allowed for possible null pointer problems.
+* Indeed, I think that `unique_ptr` was invented entirely to prevent this silent stealing of a ptr from you, leaving you a null unexpectedly.

 ## Extern Templates

 There's a mechanism now by which you can tell the compiler that a